longturn/freeciv21/docs/Manuals/Game/top-bar.rst

 :guilabel:`Nations and Diplomacy View`.

 Let us talk about the buttons from right to left as :guilabel:`Meet` takes the longest to describe.
-If you have any active treaty negotiations ocurring, you can click on the :guilabel:`Active Diplomacy` button to switch to that page.
+If you have any active treaty negotiations occurring, you can click on the :guilabel:`Active Diplomacy` button to switch to that page.
 The :numref:`Nations and Diplomacy View Button` on the top function bar will change to a flag icon with a red dot to give you a visual reminder that there are open meetings to attend to.